deodandem/1134/content/docs/Schedule/_index.md

 Oct 12 - Ashbery + Moore
 <p class = "descript">
-Pick one of the two articles to read and mark up:
+Pick one of the following articles to read and mark up.
+See the <a ref="https://1134.info/docs/process/markup">markup guide</a> for some directions on what to look for and how to do this.
+Post a page of your markup and a few things you noticed on <span class="slack">#rhetoric.</span>
 <ul class="descript">
-<li> <a href="https://www.jstor.org/stable/pdf/24516477">I Was Reading and Rereading Ashbery's Self-Portrait for Many Years</a> by Susan Stewart
+<li> <a href="https://www.jstor.org/stable/24516477">I Was Reading and Rereading Ashbery's Self-Portrait for Many Years</a> by Susan Stewart
+<li> <a href="https://www.jstor.org/stable/44086092">"The Best Wild Music of the Forest:" Marianne Moore's "An Octopus of Ice"</a> by Vicki Graham
 <li> <a href="https://www.jstor.org/stable/20058770">Rewriting Nature Tourism in "An Age of Violence": Tactical Collage in Marianne Moore's "An Octopus"</a> by Jennifer K. Ladino
 </ul>
 </p>